-Harvey Whitehouse holds a statutory Chair in Social Anthropology at the University of Oxford.
+Harvey Whitehouse is a Statutory Professor of Social Anthropology and a Fellow of Magdalen College at the University of Oxford.
 Harvey is one of the founders of the cognitive science of religion field.
 He is especially well known for his theory of “modes of religiosity” that has been the subject of extensive critical evaluation and testing by anthropologists, historians, archaeologists, cognitive scientists, and evolutionary theorists.
 The modes theory proposes that the frequency and emotionality of rituals determines the scale and structure of religious organizations: low-frequency, highly arousing rituals bind together small but very cohesive groups of participants; high-frequency, less emotionally intense rituals create large anonymous communities that are more diffusely integrated.

 In recent years, Harvey’s work has expanded beyond religion to examine the role of rituals of all kinds in binding groups together and motivating inter-group competition, including warfare.
 This research has become increasingly global in reach with ongoing data collection now established at field sites in Asia, Europe, Africa, Oceania, Australasia, South America, and North America.